Once again, the Trump Administration is considering slapping hefty new tariffs on imported vehicles and vehicle parts.

-As the new US administration considers new tariffs on vehicles not made in America, let’s focus on the foreign cars, SUVs and trucks made here: Japan’s Toyota, Honda and Nissan; Germany’s BMW, Mercedes-Benz and VW; Korea’s Hyundai and Kia.
+So let’s focus in this report on the cars, SUVs and trucks made here by Japan’s Toyota, Honda and Nissan; Germany’s BMW, Mercedes-Benz and VW; Korea’s Hyundai and Kia.
 Coming soon are Audi and Porsche, which have announced plans to build factories in the USA.

 Of course, American companies General Motors and Ford build cars and trucks in the USA, and Italian-owned Fiat-Chrysler builds Dodge, Chrysler and Jeep models in the USA.